 Upon the vacancy of any position on the House Council, that position is to be filled as soon as possible at a House Meeting, by an election requiring 2/3 majority.
 This election shall be conducted by the presiding officer.

 There shall be no regulation made regarding the private behavior of any member of the House within their own room except as concerns such activities which will create excessive noise, possible danger or disturbances to himself or other members of the House, or which will lead to intrusion of public authorities into the House.

 Each member of the House is entitled to a degree of peace and quiet.

-In the case of occupancy of a double room, neither roommate shall be subjected by his/her roommate to either undue infringements on privacy or to undue limitations on the use of the room.
+In the case of occupancy of a double room, neither roommate shall be subjected by their roommate to either undue infringements on privacy or to undue limitations on the use of the room.

 There shall be no undue infringements on the privacy of any member of the House.